 The oral and gut microbiomes are not isolated ecosystems.

-Oral bacteria such as Streptococcus, Veillonella, and Prevotella routinely appear in the esophagus and small intestine.
+Oral bacteria such as Streptococcus, Veillonella, and Prevotella are commonly found in the esophagus and small intestine.
 Under healthy conditions, the gut barrier limits inappropriate colonization.

 However, when mucosal thickness is reduced — often associated with low Akkermansia muciniphila — oral microbes can: